Measure for Bahama Shutters

 Inside Mount

 Measure from the inside top of the window opening to the inside bottom.
-Deduct ¼ – ½ inch for clearance if planning for the shutter to nest inside of the opening.
-Evaluate the surface just above for a firm mounting surface for the hinges.
+Deduct 0.25-0.5” for clearance so the shutter can nest inside the opening.
+Evaluate the window header for a firm mounting surface.

 Awning Style

 It is common to install Bahama shutters to project over just the top portion of the window.
 Some believe the optimum “awning style height” of a Bahama shutter is 2/3 of the window.
 In truth, the best height depends on the reason for installation.
 Functionality and appearance both factor into the determination.
-We suggest cutting a piece of cardboard to the approximate size and hold over the window to simulate the look.
-The same ratio will likely be used for all windows on property.
+We suggest cutting a piece of cardboard to the approximate size and holding it over the window at the desired angle to simulate the look.
+The same ratio will likely be used for all windows on the property.

 6. Establish Horizontal Divider Rail Location